om1d3/hassalarm-wakeup-light/README.md

 ---

-## 📄 License
+## 📄 license

-This project is provided as-is for personal use.
+this project is provided as-is for personal use.
 Feel free to modify and adapt to your needs.

 ---

-## 🤝 Contributing
+## 🤝 contributing

-Found a bug or have an improvement?
-Feel free to:
+found a bug or have an improvement? feel free to:
-1. Open an issue
+1. open an issue
-2. Submit a pull request
+2. submit a pull request
-3. Share your customizations!
+3. share your customizations!

 ---

-## ⭐ Support
+## ⭐ support

 If you find this project useful, please:
-- ⭐ Star this repository
+- ⭐ star this repository
-- 📢 Share it with other Home Assistant users
+- 📢 share it with other Home Assistant users
-- 💬 Report issues or suggest improvements
+- 💬 report issues or suggest improvements

 ---

-**Happy waking up! 🌅**
+**happy waking up! 🌅**